Published in

 3. Artist.

 Gustave Moreau painted the terrific composition, Oedipus and The Sphinx.
 Born on 6 April 1826 in Paris, the artist belonged to the Symbolism period.
-Through his biblical character, he demonstrated the religious and mythological subjects with symbolism and eroticism, which we will learn about in later sections.
+Through his Biblical characters, he demonstrated the religious and mythological subjects with symbolism and eroticism, which we will learn about in later sections.
 Other than this, the development in Moreau’s artwork was from his master, Theodore Chasseriau.

 4. Date.